Afreshio/founder-assessment-tool/DEPLOYMENT.md

 # Deploying to Your Custom Domain

-This guide will help you deploy the Founder Assessment Tool to your own domain.
+This guide will help you deploy the Founder Fit Quiz to your own domain.

 ## Step-by-Step Guide